unknownpgr/youtube-shorts-metapanel-hide/README.md

-# YouTube Reels Panel Hider Extension
+# YouTube Shorts Panel Hider Extension

-A browser extension that allows you to hide the YouTube Reels panel (metapanel) for a cleaner viewing experience.
+A browser extension that allows you to hide the YouTube Shorts panel (metapanel) for a cleaner viewing experience.

 ## Features